Learn more about dihydroergotamine, a migraine-specific acute treatment

 DHE by Injection

 Injecting DHE is effective and consistent because nearly 100% of the medication gets into the bloodstream.
 DHE can be injected into the muscle or under the skin, and patients can be taught to inject themselves.
-Injection is a useful option for those looking for effective, fast relief.
+An injection is a useful option for those looking for effective, fast relief.
 The main possible side effects are nausea, injection site reactions (swelling or redness) and pain associated with the injection itself.

 DHE Intravenous Infusion